 Woodside offers 2 AS/Honors classes: AS English II (for sophomores) and AS Chemistry.

-While each site has a different answer based on their course offerings, a number of freshmen courses have always been offered solely at the college-prep level and are made up of students from all feeder districts.
+While each site has a different answer based on their course offerings, a number of freshmen courses have always been offered solely at the college-prep level and are made up of students from all partner districts.
 Each site offers many ways to engage with classmates outside of the classroom as well in both clubs and athletics.

 While it sounds ideal to have one course where teachers provide individualized attention (aka differentiated teaching) to students based on their personal needs and entry-level knowledge, families have expressed that this is not happening.
 Honestly, it’s unreasonable to expect teachers to individualize attention to 30-ish students during each period.
 Students who need extra support accessing learning skills and strategies are not being served.
 Also, all students should have access to multiple levels such as college prep, AS/Honors and AP.
 Many students with learning differences take rigorous courses and they should be able to choose between AS/Honors and AP courses. https://www.nea.org/professional-excellence/student-engagement/tools-tips/accessibility-programs-courses-and-services-students-disabilities